rubyforgood/rubyforgood.org/join-us/non-profit-partners.md

   - type: testimonials
     title: Testimonials
     description:
-      Listen to what one of our nonprofit partners has to say about working with us.
+      Listen to what one of our non-profit organizations has to say about working with us.
     bg: grey-bg
 ---